 Method

-Dissolve the yeast in a small amount of the lukewarm water.
-Add the rest of the water slowly to the flour, then add the dissolved yeast and begin to knead the dough.
-Add the salt after a few minutes and continue kneading until the dough is firm, smooth and has a consistent texture.
+Dissolve the yeast in a small amount of lukewarm water.
+Gradually add the remaining water to the flour, then add the dissolved yeast.
+Knead until the dough begins to form.
+Add salt after a few minutes and continue kneading until firm, smooth, and consistent.

-Divide the dough into three pieces of roughly the same size and use a rolling pin to flatten each piece into a thin disc about 35cm in diameter.
-Place each disc on a kitchen cloth, cover with another cloth and leave to rest for about 3 hours.
-Near the end of the proving time, warm your oven to 220C / 425F / Gas 7.
+Divide the dough into three equal pieces.
+Roll each piece into a thin disc (~35 cm diameter).
+Place each disc on a kitchen cloth, cover with another cloth, and let rest for about 3 hours.
+Preheat your oven to 220°C / 425°F / Gas 7 near the end of proving.

-Put the first disc on a greased baking tray and place in the oven.
-The dough will start to swell almost immediately.
-After a few minutes, it will be puffed up like a balloon.
-Remove it from the oven and cut it in half horizontally, separating the top layer of dough from the bottom.
-Place each of these cooked sheets on a cloth, cover with another cloth and gently press the discs together.
+Place the first disc on a greased baking tray and bake.
+The dough will puff almost immediately.
+Remove and cut it horizontally, separating the top layer from the bottom.
+Place cooked sheets on a cloth, cover with another cloth, and gently press them together.
+Repeat with remaining discs.

-Once cool, Carasau bread will last for a couple of months in an airtight plastic bag.
+Once cooled, Carasau bread can last for a couple of months in an airtight plastic bag.

 6 Comments